 It may seem surprising that a drug for parasites would knock out viruses.
 However, scientists have previously found that it can slow proliferation of the virus that causes dengue fever.

 Australian researchers have found that ivermectin has strong antiviral activity in the lab (Antiviral Research, online, April 3, 2020):

 “Taken together these results demonstrate that ivermectin has antiviral action against the SARS-CoV-2 clinical isolate in vitro, with a single dose able to control viral replication within 24–48 h in our system…Ultimately, development of an effective anti-viral for SARS-CoV-2, if given to patients early in infection, could help to limit the viral load, prevent severe disease progression and limit person-person transmission…This Brief Report raises the possibility that ivermectin could be a useful antiviral to limit SARS-CoV-2, in similar fashion to those already reported…”

-More than a year ago we wrote:
+Two years ago we wrote: